 Accuracy is essential in all journalism

-- corroboration of any claims or allegations made
+- include corroboration for any claims or allegations made.

 Keeping notes and records

 Most reporters are given a notebook when they start work for the first time and told to keep it safe and never throw it away.
 This is because you never know when you might have to refer to your notes as evidence in a legal case.

 Accurate note-taking is essential.
 The usual rule is that notes must not only be accurate, they must also be contemporaneous.
 That means that you need to have spoken to reliable sources at the time an incident happened rather than jot down information from memory at a later date.